Cowboy Church Bass

 Transcript:

-Everybody wanna come in close?
+Everybody wanna come in

 Figured out why the good Lord gave me this voice.
 Uh...
 I'll think about John